Skip to Content

 • information concerning a person's health, sex life or sexual orientation

 Data protection laws say we need a second lawful basis to use special category data.
 This can be: explicit consent, exercising legal rights in connection with an employment relationship, protecting vital interests, establishing, defending or exercising legal claims or reasons of substantial public interest.
-In this section we explain which lawful basis we rely on to use your special category data in a certain way.
+In the following section we explain which lawful basis we rely on to use your special category data in a certain way.

 We: